LemonPy29/LemonPy29.github.io/explained-ml/gradient-boosting.md

 ## Final words

-I hope this article gives you a good understanding of what it is one of the most used machine learning techniques nowadays, but more than that I hope it gives a better intuition.
-Although modern API's, as those mentioned in the introduction, are much more complex,
+Although modern API's, as those mentioned in the introduction, are much more complex, I hope this article gives you a good understanding of what it is one of the most used machine learning techniques nowadays, but more than that I hope it gives a better intuition

 [^1]: [XGBoost: A Scalable Tree Boosting System](https://arxiv.org/abs/1603.02754)